jeffdgr8/kotbase/docs/site/passive-peer.md

     listener.start()
     ```

-1. Identify the collections from the local database to be used — see [Initialize the Listener
+1. Identify the local database and the collections to be used — see [Initialize the Listener
    Configuration](#initialize-the-listener-configuration)
 2. Optionally, choose a port to use.
 By default, the system will automatically assign a port — to override this, see
    [Set Port and Network Interface](#set-port-and-network-interface)